The lawsuit lodged against Dan Brown, author of The Da Vinci Code

 But wait -- isn't that what all writers do?
 As a nonfiction writer, of necessity I must read many, many sources, especially original sources, as I can before I write my books.
 In fiction, too, I do my research ahead of time.
 Even when writing fantasy, authors can't slack on their research, lest they have Gnormous the Brave riding in full armor at full gallop all day on a brave pony, and later horse lovers everwhere write in to tell the author why that's impossible.

 Delving into nonfiction works as part of one's research is an absolute necessity.
-Yet the authors of Holy Blood, Holy Grail seem to be saying that Brown stole the plot of their book.
+Yet the authors of Holy Blood, Holy Grail

 Is their book nonfiction or is it not?